AcademiXedu-DSA/Social_Media_App/README.md

 2.The User table will store information about each user in User.java.
 3.Table contains -->username which should be unique 4.password (String): Stores the hashed password (using Bcrypt for security).
-5.role (String): Stores the role of the user, such as "USER", "ADMIN", etc.
+5.role (String): Stores the role of the user, such as "USER", "ADMIN".

 **USER REGISTRATION**
 1.Create a /register endpoint in AuthController to handle user registration requests.